-According to the American School Bus Council (ASBC), school buses are designed to be safer than passenger vehicles in avoiding dangerous motor vehicle accidents and preventing injuries to passengers from collisions.
-But as is the case with all types of vehicles, human error and other types of external factors can often cause an accident regardless of the vehicle’s design or safety features.
+According to the American School Bus Council (ASBC), school buses are designed to be safer than passenger vehicles when it comes to avoiding dangerous motor vehicle accidents and preventing injuries to passengers from collisions ("Simply put, the Yellow School Bus is the safest way to get to school.").

-The ASBC also says that students are approximately 50 times more likely to be safely transported to school if they take the bus than if they drive themselves or ride in a car with their teenage peers.
+The ASBC says a school bus is 50 times safer than riding to school in a car with a teenage driver.
 Interestingly enough, students are also statistically much safer on a bus than riding with their parents – the ASBC says students are 20 times more likely to arrive at school unharmed if they take a school bus than if they are driven by a parent or guardian.

 Because school buses are often operated through government agencies and local school districts, liability involving school bus accident cases can be quite complicated.
 Accident victims and their loved ones would likely benefit from consulting with an experienced school bus accident lawyer to determine if a claim should be pursued.

 The attorneys at Davis Law Group in Seattle have helped accident victims across the country get the justice they deserve after a life-changing accident.
 Call Davis Law Group at (206) 727-4000 or use the confidential contact form on this page to request a free case review from our team.